-Visiting Instructional Assistant Professor of art & Art History
+Visiting Instructional Assistant Professor of Art & Instructor in Art History

 MFA, Tyler School of Art, Temple University